deming03/StormGuard/README.md

 ## 🎯 Key Features Implementation

-### Real-time Disaster Tracking
-- WebSocket connections through Supabase
-- Live map updates with disaster markers
-- Heat map visualization for intensity
-- Automated severity classification

-### Medical Resource Discovery
-- Radius-based location search
-- Real-time availability status
-- Interactive resource mapping
+### Smart Routing
+- Integrates real-time disaster and weather data for route planning
+- Highlights high-risk or flooded areas on the map
+- Automatically calculates the safest and fastest routes
+- Dynamic rerouting to avoid hazards and delays
-- User-generated resource additions
+-
 ### AI-Powered Chatbot
 - Multi-language support (5+ languages)
 - Context-aware emergency responses